 “We expect the partnership will grow in the coming years and certainly strengthen both the undergraduate programs at Hollins and the graduate programs at Virginia Tech,” said Hammer.

-Shannen Kelly ’19, who is a double major in environmental science and Spanish, and biology major Elaine Metz ’19 are the first two Hollins students taking part in the program this summer.
+Photo: Biology major Elaine Metz ’19 (left) and Shannen Kelly ’19, who double majored in environmental science and Spanish, were the first two Hollins students who took part in this program.
 Read about their research experiences here.